---

-301 redirects pass nearly 100% of link equity to the new URL (Google confirms), preserving your SEO value when content moves.
-Server-side implementation required for search engines to recognize them.
+301 redirects pass nearly 100% of link equity to the new URL, preserving your SEO value and **AI Search Visibility** when content moves.
+In 2026, a botched migration without proper redirects can lead to a total loss of citation in AI-generated answers.

 Use for permanent moves: site migrations, URL restructuring, domain changes, deleted pages with replacements.
 For duplicate content use [canonical tags](/learn-seo/nuxt/controlling-crawlers/canonical-urls).
 For temporary moves use 302 redirects.